bekahaadams314/drug_pipeline_probability_of_success/README.md

 The cumulative probability of a candidate reaching commercial launch after stage $N$ is expressed as:

 $$P(\text{Approval}) = \prod_{k=1}^{N} p_k$$

+For this project, I thought it would be interesting to use a Monte Carlo process where each stage is represented as a probability distribution.
+These are values that I just looked up on Google to get a sense of the success of each stage and the probability behavior realistically.

 ### Discounted Expected Valuation:
 Given a discount rate $r$, expected commercial market payoff $V$, and stage completion times $\tau_k$, the expected cumulative present value of candidate $i$ factors in intermediate abandonment states: